aabccd021/tiny-cookie-session/README.md

 ### Long-lived session ID

 - The server generates a long-lived session ID and stores it in a cookie.
-- If the cookie is stolen, the attacker can use it until the session expires or the user logs out manually.
+- If the cookie is stolen, an attacker can use it until the session expires or the user logs out manually.
 - Both the attacker and the user can use the same session simultaneously.
 - The server cannot distinguish between requests made by the attacker and those made by the user.